ComparisonJuly 6, 202610 min read

 5. DuckDuckGo Browser — Best Minimalist Option

 DuckDuckGo's browser (available on iOS, Android, Mac, and Windows) is designed for people who want strong privacy without having to configure anything.
 It blocks trackers, forces HTTPS, offers one-tap data clearing, and provides a privacy grade for every site you visit.
+Its App Tracking Protection feature on Android also blocks tracking in third-party apps, not just the browser.

 The DuckDuckGo browser is less feature-rich than Brave or Firefox, but its simplicity is an advantage for users who just want a phone browser that doesn't spy on them.